deimonn/void-guides/2. More Configuration/Further configuring GNOME.md

 ### Recommendations

-These are the extensions I used back when I still ran GNOME.
-They're still good.
+These are some extensions I can personally recommend for GNOME.

 - **Auto Move Windows** by fmuellner, available natively on Void.
 Allows one to, for example, move autostarted programs to other workspaces on login.